bengadbois/pewpew/README.md

 ## Features
 - Regular expression defined targets
 - Multiple simultaneous targets
-- No dependencies, single binary
+- No runtime dependencies, single binary file
 - Statistics on timing, data transferred, status codes, and more
 - Export raw data as TSV and/or JSON for analysis, graphs, etc.
 - HTTP2 support
 - IPV6 support
-- Available as a Go library
 - Tons of command line and/or config file options (arbitrary headers, cookies, User-Agent, timeouts, ignore SSL certs, HTTP authentication, Keep-Alive, DNS prefetch, and more)

 ## Status